-The bell tower and the adjoining monastery were pulled down at the beginning of the XXth century to leave room for a huge building which houses the Engineering Faculty of the main Rome University.
+The bell tower and the adjoining monastery, exception made for its cloister, were pulled down at the beginning of the XXth century to leave room for a huge building which houses the Engineering Faculty of the main University of Rome.
 The church is a "must see" site because it houses the statue of Moses by Michelangelo in the unfinished Monument to Pope Julius II.

 (left) Palazzo del Cardinal Titolare; (centre-above) coat of arms of Cardinal Antoine de Granvelle: his motto was "durate" (stand fast);

 (centre-below) coat of arms and name of Cardinal Antoine de Granvelle (ANT.CAR.GRANVELANUS); (right) portal of former Monastero di S. Antonio Abate

 A minor change occurred in Palazzo del Cardinal Titolare